 3. Little River Falls, near Fort Payne, Alabama

-Located in the Little River Canyon National Preserve, this is a popular swimming hole in the warm summer months.
+Located in the Little River Canyon National Preserve, this is a popular swimming hole located at the bottom of the falls in the warm summer months.
 The nearly 50-foot waterfall is also a lovely sight year round when visiting the Preserve, with a bridge near the visitor center where you can stop and admire the sights.

 4. Burgess Falls in Sparta, Tennessee